narayanacoder/BuildUP/README.md

 <img src="doc/images/roadmap.png">

-### Current(Cup Cake):
+### Current(Cupcake):

 Our submission allows an individual to post and solve any challenge together with others anywhere in the world while in lockdown.

-    - Cross-platform application (iOS, Android, Web) along with server-side components.
+* Cross-platform application (iOS, Android, Web) along with server-side components.
-    - Problem poster can post challenges for others to solve.
+* Problem poster can post challenges for others to solve.
-    - Problem solver can post solutions to challenges along with uploading images/videos/attachments.
+* Problem solver can post solutions to challenges along with uploading images/videos/attachments.
-    - Problem poster picks a winner, rewards and posts the solution's impact.
+* Problem poster picks a winner, rewards and posts the solution's impact.
-    - Users can like and review solutions.
+* Users can like and review solutions.
-    - Backend server :
+* Backend server :
-    - Summarises and picks top most relevant and important reviews.
+* Summarises and picks top most relevant and important reviews.
-    - Provides context-aware themes and associated sentiments from reviews.
+* Provides context-aware themes and associated sentiments from reviews.
-    - Discovers topics from the reviews using topic modelling.
+* Discovers topics from the reviews using topic modelling.
-    - Users can share solutions on social media.
+* Users can share solutions on social media.
-    - Users can save solutions for viewing later.
+* Users can save solutions for viewing later.

 Technologies Used: IBM Watson Studio, IBM Cloudant, Loopback, Flutter, Jupyter Notebook